Syllabus

 Textbook

-This class is about learning raw HTML (hand coding).
+This class is about learning HTML and CSS hand coding

-You are absolutely not to use any software that writes HTML code for you, such as Dreamweaver, CyberStudio, FrontPage, Homesite, or any WYSIWYG (what-you-see-is-what-you-get) software.
-All work done for this class, except when specified, must be done using a text editor (such as Wordpad for Windows, or TextWrangler for Mac) or a word processor.
+You are absolutely not to use any software that writes HTML or CSS code for you, such as Dreamweaver, or any WYSIWYG (what-you-see-is-what-you-get) software.
+All work done for this class, except when specified, must be done using a text editor (such as Notepad++ for Windows, or TextWrangler for Mac) or a word processor.
 If you use a word processor such as Microsoft Word (which I do not recommend), do not use the program's "save as HTML" features.

-Using software that writes any HTML or CSS code for you, unless authorized by the instructor, is considered cheating and will result in a grade of "no credit" for the course.
+Using software that writes any HTML or CSS code for you, unless authorized by the instructor, is considered cheating.

-You must be comfortable with your computer's operating system to get the most out of this class.
-I will assume that you know how to use a computer.
+You must be very comfortable with your computer's operating system to get the most out of this class; I will assume that you know how to use a computer.
 Because almost all of the work for this class can be done with a basic text editor, it really makes no difference whether you use Macintosh, Windows, or Unix/Linux to do your work.
-The important thing is that you know how to edit a text file, save a file onto a disk, and that you know how to navigate through a file system to find a file after you've saved it.
+Of course you must know how to edit a text file, and know how to navigate through a file system to find a file after you've saved it.

 Grading